Brazil is in 57th place in the world ranking of innovation

 “An ambitious national strategy, which prioritizes scientific, technological and innovation development to strengthen the industry, will make the economy more dynamic, promoting greater equity and social well-being,” he said.

 The IGI is one of the main reference instruments for business leaders, public policy makers and those seeking knowledge about innovation in the world.
-The different ranking metrics can be used to monitor the performance of a country, comparing it to economies in the same region or the same income group.
+The different metrics of ranking they can be used to monitor the performance of a country, comparing it to economies in the same region or the same income group.